ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/query-tracker/system-python-udf.md

 You can add your script as:

 - Regular string literal.
 For example, `$script = "def foo(): return 'bar'"`.
-- Multi-line string literal (a YQL extension).
+- Multi-line string literal (YQL extension).
 You must enclose this literal in the `@@` characters, which are similar to triple quotes in Python.
 The `#py` comment enables Python syntax highlighting in the YQL editor:

   ```yql
   $script = @@#py